sschmidTU/anki-frequency-inserter/README.md

 ## Disclaimer

 This script should be very safe, it only updates the frequency field of notes (cards), if it already exists.<br>
 **Still, even though this script is safe, please back up your Anki collection via File -> Export beforehand.
-It's good practice anyways.** Use the script at your own risk, i will not be responsible for changes to your Anki decks.
+It's good practice anyways.** Use the script at your own risk, I will not be responsible for changes to your Anki decks.

 ## Using this to sort/search your Anki cards by frequency in *Browse*